Skip to main content

 Building RDM best practice into Core Facility workflows

-Building RDM best practice into Core Facility workflows Day-to-day research data management is a challenge for many labs, often resulting in duplicated and insufficiently annotated datasets that are stored across multiple locations.
+Building RDM best practice into Core Facility workflows.
+Day-to-day research data management is a challenge for many labs, often resulting in duplicated and insufficiently annotated datasets that are stored across multiple locations.
 FBMH Core Facilities at Manchester have initiated a project to help tackle this problem, with the ambitious goal of shifting the research culture from the ground up.
-Danielle will describe how Core Facilities are building RDM best practices into their workflows and IT infrastructure - such that research data management happens by default.
+Danielle will describe how Core Facilities are integrating RDM best practices into their workflows and IT infrastructure, ensuring that research data management occurs by default.

 Building RDM best practice into Core Facility workflows